ashaker-2/Platform/Requiremets/Design/Service/OS.md

 ## **4. Architectural Context**

-As per the SAD (Section 3.1.2, Service Layer), Service_OS resides in the Service Layer.
+As per the SAD (Section 3.1.2, Service Layer), OS resides in the Service Layer.
 It encapsulates direct FreeRTOS API calls.
-The RTE layer primarily interacts with Service_OS for creating tasks and using synchronization primitives.
-Other Service layer modules might also use Service_OS for their internal task management or synchronization needs.
+The RTE layer primarily interacts with OS for creating tasks and using synchronization primitives.
+Other Service layer modules might also use OS for their internal task management or synchronization needs.

 ## **5. Design Details**

 ### **5.1.
 Module Structure**

-The Service_OS component will consist of the following files:
+The OS component will consist of the following files:

 * Service/os/inc/service_os.h: Public header file containing function prototypes, data types, and error codes.
-* Service/os/src/service_os.c: Source file containing the implementation of the Service_OS functions.
+* Service/os/src/service_os.c: Source file containing the implementation of the OS functions.
 * Service/os/cfg/service_os_cfg.h: Configuration header for OS-specific parameters (e.g., default stack sizes, queue lengths).

 ### **5.2.
 Public Interface (API)**